MicrosoftDocs/azure-docs/articles/search/search-what-is-azure-search.md

 ---
 title: Introduction to Azure Cognitive Search
 titleSuffix: Azure Cognitive Search
-description: Azure Cognitive  Search is a fully managed hosted cloud search service from Microsoft.
-Read feature descriptions, the development workflow, comparisons to other Microsoft search products, and how to get started.
+description: Azure Cognitive  Search is a fully-managed cloud search service from Microsoft.
+Learn about features, the development workflow, comparisons to other Microsoft search products, and how to get started.

 manager: nitinme
 author: HeidiSteen
 ms.author: heidist
 ms.service: cognitive-search
 ms.topic: overview
-ms.date: 06/30/2020
+ms.date: 09/15/2020
 ---
 # What is Azure Cognitive Search?

-Azure Cognitive Search ([formerly known as "Azure Search"](whats-new.md#new-service-name)) is a search-as-a-service cloud solution that gives developers APIs and tools for adding a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.
+Azure Cognitive Search ([formerly known as "Azure Search"](whats-new.md#new-service-name)) is a cloud search service that provides an indexing engine, a query engine, persistent storage of search indexes, and other constructs that you need to create a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.

+Cognitive Search sits between two primary workloads in your end-to-end solution: *indexing* data from external sources, and handling *queries* from a client app.

+![Azure Cognitive Search architecture](media/search-what-is-azure-search/azure-search-diagram.svg "Azure Cognitive Search architecture")

-In a custom solution, a search service sits between two primary workloads: content ingestion and queries.
-Your code or a tool defines a schema and invokes data ingestion (indexing) to load an index into Azure Cognitive Search.
-Optionally, you can add cognitive skills to apply AI processes during indexing.
+During development, your code or a tool defines an index schema and loads data into your search service.
+Optionally, you can add cognitive skills during indexing to apply AI processes.
 Doing so can create new information and structures useful for search and knowledge mining scenarios.

-Once an index exists, your application code issues query requests to a search service and handles responses.
-The search experience is defined in your client using functionality from Azure Cognitive Search, with query execution over a persisted index that you create, own, and store in your service.
+Once an index exists, your client app sends requests to a search service and handles responses.
+The search experience is defined in your client using APIs from Azure Cognitive Search, with query execution over a persisted index that you create, own, and store in your service.

-![Azure Cognitive Search architecture](media/search-what-is-azure-search/azure-search-diagram.svg "Azure Cognitive Search architecture")

 Functionality is exposed through a simple [REST API](/rest/api/searchservice/) or [.NET SDK](search-howto-dotnet-sdk.md) that masks the inherent complexity of information retrieval.
-In addition to APIs, the Azure portal provides administration and content management support, with tools for prototyping and querying your indexes.
+You can also use the Azure portal for administration and content management, with tools for prototyping and querying your indexes.
 Because the service runs in the cloud, infrastructure and availability are managed by Microsoft.

 ## When to use Azure Cognitive Search

-Azure Cognitive Search is well suited for the following application scenarios:
+Azure Cognitive Search is well-suited for the following application scenarios:

 + Consolidation of heterogeneous content types into a private, single, searchable index.
-Queries are always over an index that you create and load with documents, and the index always resides in the cloud on your Azure Cognitive Search service.
-You can populate an index with streams of JSON documents from any source or platform.
-Alternatively, for content sourced on Azure, you can use an *indexer* to pull data into an index.
-Index definition and management/ownership is a key reason for using Azure Cognitive Search.
+You can populate a search index with streams of JSON documents from any source.
+For supported sources on Azure, use an *indexer* to automate indexing.
+Control over the index schema and refresh schedule is a key reason for using Azure Cognitive Search.

-+ Raw content is large undifferentiated text, image files, or application files such as Office content types on an Azure data source such as Azure Blob storage or Cosmos DB.
-You can apply cognitive skills during indexing to add structure or extract searchable text from image and application files.

 + Easy implementation of search-related features.
-Azure Cognitive Search APIs simplify query construction, faceted navigation, filters (including geo-spatial search), synonym mapping, typeahead queries, and relevance tuning.
+Azure Cognitive Search APIs simplify query construction, faceted navigation, filters (including geo-spatial search), synonym mapping, autocomplete, and relevance tuning.
 Using built-in features, you can satisfy end-user expectations for a search experience similar to commercial web search engines.

++ Raw content is large undifferentiated text from Azure Blob storage or Cosmos DB.
+You can apply [cognitive skills](cognitive-search-concept-intro.md) during indexing to add structure to raw text.

-+ Indexing unstructured text, or extracting text and information from image files.
-The [AI enrichment](cognitive-search-concept-intro.md) feature of Azure Cognitive Search adds AI processing to an indexing pipeline.
-Some common use-cases include OCR over scanned document, entity recognition and key phrase extraction over large documents, language detection and text translation, and sentiment analysis.
++ Raw content is in image (JPEG or PNG) files, or in application files (such as Office content types) in an Azure data source.
+Use [cognitive skills](cognitive-search-concept-intro.md) to apply OCR over scanned documents, entity recognition and key phrase extraction over large documents, language detection and text translation, and sentiment analysis.

 + Linguistic requirements satisfied using the custom and language analyzers of Azure Cognitive Search.
 If you have non-English content, Azure Cognitive Search supports both Lucene analyzers and Microsoft's natural language processors.
 You can also configure analyzers to achieve specialized processing of raw content, such as filtering out diacritics.